Skip To Main Content

 Reimbursement of Claims

-The superintendent/designee may claim expense reimbursement on behalf of others who travel, partake of meals, or otherwise incur expenses in the course of performing services for the District.
-When claiming reimbursement, the superintendent must list their names, list their relationship to the District, indicate vendors and itemize the amounts claimed, and include an explicit statement of purpose for the event which generated the expense.
+The Superintendent/designee may claim travel-related expense reimbursement on behalf of others who travel, partake of meals, or otherwise incur expense in the course of performing services for the district.
+When claiming reimbursement, the Superintendent/designee will list their names, their relationship to the district, indicate vendors and itemized amount claimed, and include an explicit statement of purpose for the event which generated the expense.

-The above provision also covers expenses of individuals who attend meetings or attend to urgent business at the direction of the board of directors.
-Under such circumstances, certain committee expense can be reimbursed by the District, but clear direction from the board of directors/superintendent to such a committee should be established in advance of any need for expenditures.
+The above provision also covers expenses of individuals who attend meetings or attend to urgent business at the direction of the Board of Directors.
+Under such circumstances certain committee expenses can be reimbursed by the District, but clear direction from the Board of Directors/Superintendent to such a committee should be established in advance of any need for expenditures.

 A. Reimbursement for Supplies and Materials